Mutiu Adepoju: International career

 Adepoju was a member of the Nigeria U20 team that played in the 1989 FIFA World Youth Championship.
 His brace against the United States (which featured Kasey Keller in goal) in the semi-finals ensured a final against Portugal, a 2–0 defeat.

 Adepoju went on to collect 48 caps for the full side, with six goals.
 He made his debut against Togo in August 1990, but his breakthrough came during the 1992 Africa Cup of Nations, and he helped his nation win the next continental edition.

 Adepoju was part of Nigeria's squads for the FIFA World Cups in 1994, 1998 – where he scored in a 3–2 win against Spain– and 2002, although he did not play in the latter tournament.
+He reflected on his career and noted that his header against Spain was his proudest and best World Cup moment.